116500LN/116500LN.github.io/README.txt

-This patch fixes all current issues observed on https://116500ln.github.io/:
+# Blog Visual Fix Patch

-- Wrong absolute links pointing to academicpages.github.io -> sets site.url to your domain.
+This patch fixes the "unstyled /blog/" problem by:
-- Default placeholders (name, bio, etc.) -> replaced with your values.
+- Restoring a safe `_includes/head.html` that loads the theme CSS (`/assets/main.css`) and SEO,
-- Enforces left docs-style sidebar everywhere; removes top navbar and footer.
+- Keeping the top navbar and footer removed,
-- Keeps only the sections: Blog, Career Design, Personal Projects, Miscellaneous, CV.
+- Ensuring a left docs menu exists and a minimal `/blog/` page with a visible OK marker,
-- Ensures _pages is included and index page is minimal.
+- Making sure `_pages` is included and `url:` points to your domain.

-- Ships images/profile.png (400x400) for the avatar.
+## Install

-Install:
+1) GitHub → Add file → Upload files → upload the **contents** of this ZIP at the **repo root** (preserve folders).
-1) Upload the contents of this ZIP at the repo root (preserve folders).
+2) Accept replacements → Commit → check **Actions** build → hard refresh `/blog/`.

-2) Accept replacements; Commit; check Actions build; hard refresh the site.
+You should see: **“Blog OK ✅ — styles loaded.”** at the top and proper site styling.